madchap/energiapro_gas_consumption/README.md

 ```

 ## Manually trigger the app
 The app registers an endpoint at `energiapro_gas_consumption`.
-If you want to triggera run manually, you can call that endpoint.
+If you want to trigger a run manually, you can call that endpoint.
 Example:

 ```
 $ curl -XPOST -i -H "Content-Type: application/json"  http://<YOUR_APPDAEMON_IP>:<YOUR_APPDAEMON_PORT>/api/appdaemon/energiapro_gas_consumption -d '{"action": "Call of Duty"}'